gvwilson/thirdbit/src/fiction/in-heck/index.md

 Special, you aright?"

 "No, he's not,"
-Doc Whinny said,
+Doc Whinny said curtly,
 pushing past them and putting her hand on the tortoise's forehead.
 "That's as much as he can do right now.
 You two are welcome to come back tomorrow, but we have to let him rest."

-Gumption put his hand on Maddy's shoulder.
-"Let's go," he said quietly.
+"Let's go," Gumption said quietly.

-She shook him off,
-wiped her face on her sleeve,
-and turned and left without a word.
+Maddy wiped her face on her sleeve, and turned and left without a word.
-After one last look at Special Leaf,
+After one last look at Special Leaf, he followed her.
-Gumption followed her.

 His heart sank as he stepped outside.
 Of *course* Miz Nabbles just happened to be walking past the doctor's house